sueLan/suelan.github.io/source/_posts/20210213-dive-into-runloop-ios.md

 ```

 Theoretically,  the time diff between  two continuous `kCFRunLoopBeforeTimers` notification should be within `16.67ms` to achieve smooth user experience in main thread, which means `RunLoop` runs 60 times per second.
 In the following log, one frame takes about `72ms` to executed.
 However, since I put the logger in `kCFRunLoopBeforeTimers`, this may not be a hitch.
-It could be caused thread was sleeping while events come.
+It could be caused thread was sleeping while there is no event come.

 ```
  [RY]kCFRunLoopBeforeTimers called 3.628173828125